Coulomb branch algebras via symplectic cohomology: Introduction

-The primordial example of a Coulomb branch is the pure Coulomb branch, $\mathcal{M}(G,0)$, which occurs when the ``matter representation" $E$ is trivial. $\mathcal{C}_3(G;0)$ is by definition the ``semi-infinite" homology of the based loop space of $G$, $\hat{H}_*^G(\Omega G)$, equipped with its Pontryagin product.
-An important result (\cite{BFM}) identifies $\mathcal{M}(G,0)$ with the universal centralizer of the Langlands dual group $G^{\vee}.$ The variety $\mathcal{M}(G,0)$ is a affine group scheme over $H^*(BG,\mathbb{C})$ which acts on all of the other Coulomb branches.
+The primordial example of a Coulomb branch is the pure Coulomb branch, $\mathcal{M}(G,0)$, which occurs when the ``matter representation" $E$ is trivial.
+The ring $\mathcal{C}(G;0)$ is by definition the ``semi-infinite" equivariant homology of the based polynomial loop space of $G$, $\hat{H}_*^G(\Omega_{poly} G)$, equipped with its Pontryagin product (see Section \ref{s:basedloop} for the comparison between polynomial loop space and smooth loop space).
+An important result (\cite{BFM}) identifies $\mathcal{M}(G,0)$ with the universal centralizer of the Langlands dual group $G^{\vee}.$ The variety $\mathcal{M}(G,0)$ is an affine group scheme over $H^*(BG,\mathbb{C})$ which acts on all of the other Coulomb branches.
 Moreover, each $\mathcal{M}(G,E)$ contains a dense free $\mathcal{M}(G,0)$-orbit.
-When the matter representation is non-trivial, the BFN construction extends and unifies many known constructions in geometric representation theory --- for example based maps from $\mathbb{C}P^1$ to a flag variety or slices in affine Grassmannians.
+When the matter representation is non-trivial, the BFN construction extends and unifies many known constructions in geometric representation theory --- for example slices in affine Grassmannians.